 The Villa Augustina thrived.
 In 1962, through the efforts of student parents, the ‘Rosary Hall‘ building was constructed.
-That facility was built to accomodate additional classroom space and a location for plays and school functions, and over the years, according to the history on the school’s web site, it has been used for a “gymnasium and cafeteria, band concerts, drama productions, schoolwide masses, dances, science fairs, sporting events, Memorial Day ceremonies, and the annual Penny Sale.”
+That facility was built to accommodate additional classroom space and a location for plays and school functions, and over the years, according to the history on the school’s web site, it has been used for a “gymnasium and cafeteria, band concerts, drama productions, school-wide masses, dances, science fairs, sporting events, Memorial Day ceremonies, and the annual Penny Sale.”

 In 1968 it was decided to cease the high school portion of the school (grades 9-12), as there were already other Catholic schools that filled the need.
 In addition during this year, the school went co-ed and boys were allowed to attend.